MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-cfx-content.md

 The following models were tested.
 For more information about the current Ansys models, see [Ansys Engineering Simulation Solutions](https://fluidcodes.com/softwares/ansys/).

-### 1. The pump model
+### The pump model

 :::image type="content" source="media/cfx/pump.png" alt-text="Figure that shows the pump model.":::

 - Case details:

-  a.
-Automotive pump with rotating and stationary components.
+- Automotive pump with rotating and stationary components
-  - Turbulent k-e, incompressible, isothermal, multiple frames of reference.
+  - Turbulent k-e, incompressible, isothermal, multiple frames of reference
-  - Advection - scheme: specified blend factor 0.75.
+  - Advection - scheme: specified blend factor 0.75

-  b.
-Global mesh size: 1,305,718 Nodes, 5362055 Elements Tetrahedra-4, 509, 881, Prisms-850, 617, Pyramids-1557.
+- Global mesh size: 1,305,718 nodes, 5,362,055 elements Tetrahedra-4, 509, 881, Prisms-850, 617, Pyramids-1557

 - Benchmark information:

-  a.
-Suitable up to ~16 cores.
+  - Suitable for up to about 16 cores

-  b.
-Currently set to 10 iterations.
+  - Currently set to 10 iterations

-  c.
-Solver memory requirement (total) ~3 GB.
+  - Total solver memory requirement is about 3 GB

-### 2. Airfoil 10M
+### The airfoil 10M model

 :::image type="content" source="media/cfx/airfoil.png" alt-text="Diagram that shows the airfoil model.":::

 - Case details:

-  a.
-Transonic flow around an Airfoil.
-Flow is 2D ¬ the mesh is extruded to give 3D meshes of various sizes.
+- Transonic flow around an airfoil.
+The flow is two-dimensional.
+The mesh is extruded to provide three-dimensional meshes of various sizes
   - Turbulent SST, ideal gas, heat transfer
   - Default advection scheme (high resolution)

-  b.
-Global mesh size: 9,933,000 nodes, 9,434,520 elements.
+- Global mesh size: 9,933,000 nodes and 9,434,520 elements

 - Benchmark information:

-  a.
-Suitable for up to ~50 partitions.
+  - Suitable for up to about 50 partitions

-  b.
-Currently set to 5 iterations.
+  - Currently set to 5 iterations

-  c.
-Partitioning memory requirement 1.7 GB.
+  - Partitioning memory requirement is 1.7 GB

-  d.
-Solver memory requirement (total) 13 GB.
+  - Total solver memory requirement is 13 GB

-### 3. Airfoil 50M
+### The airfoil 50M model

 - Case details:

-  a.
-Transonic flow around an Airfoil.
-Flow is 2D ¬ the mesh is extruded to give 3D meshes of various sizes.
+- Transonic flow around an airfoil.
+The flow is two-dimensional.
+The mesh is extruded to provide three-dimensional meshes of various sizes.
   - Turbulent SST, ideal gas, heat transfer
   - Default advection scheme (high resolution)

-  b.
-Global mesh size: 47,773,000 nodes, 47,172,600 elements.
+- Global mesh size: 47,773,000 nodes and 47,172,600 elements

 - Benchmark information:

-  a.
-Suitable for up to >100 partitions.
+  - Suitable for more than 100 partitions

-  b.
-Currently set to 5 iterations.
+  - Currently set to 5 iterations

-  c.
-Partitioning memory requirement ~13 GB.
+  - Partitioning memory requirement is about 13 GB

-  d.
-Solver memory requirement (total) ~65 GB.
+  - Total solver memory requirement is about 65 GB

-### 4. Airfoil 100M
+### The airfoil 100M model

 - Case details:

-  a.
-Transonic flow around an Airfoil.
-Flow is 2D ¬ the mesh is extruded to give 3D meshes of various sizes.
+- Transonic flow around an Airfoil.
+The flow is two-dimensional.
+The mesh is extruded to provide three-dimensional meshes of various sizes.
   - Turbulent SST, ideal gas, heat transfer
   - Default advection scheme (high resolution)

-  b.
-Global mesh size: 104,533,000 nodes, 103,779,720 elements (all hexahedra).
+- Global mesh size: 104,533,000 nodes and 103,779,720 elements (all hexahedra)

 - Benchmark information:

-  a.
-Suitable for 100s or 1000s of partitions.
+  - Suitable for hundreds or thousands of partitions

-  b.
-Currently set to 5 iterations.
+  - Currently set to 5 iterations

-  c.
-Partitioning memory requirement ~28 GB.
+  - Partitioning memory requirement is about 28 GB

-  d.
-Solver memory requirement (total) ~140 GB.
+  - Total solver memory requirement is about 140 GB

-### Ansys CFX 2021 R2 Performance results on single-node configuration
+### Ansys CFX 2021 R2 performance results on single-node configurations

 The following table and graph show elapsed wall-clock times and relative speed increases for the pump model.